 Actuarial Co-op program Structure

-The Actuarial Co-op program at Macquarie University is offered through the Bachelor of Actuarial Studies with the Bachelor of Professional Practice combined degree.
+The Actuarial Co-op program at Macquarie University is offered through the Bachelor of Actuarial Studies with Professional Practice (Honours).

-The Bachelor of Professional Practice component of the Co-op program provides a practice-based approach to learning in which students integrate their understanding from the workplace with their studies through reflective practices scaffolded throughout the curriculum.
+The professional practice component of the Co-op program provides a practice-based approach to learning in which students integrate their understanding from the workplace with their studies through reflective practices scaffolded throughout the curriculum.
 This supports their learning before, during and after placement.

 Students alternate between classroom studies and workplace experience in the form of vocational placements, one of approximately three months and two placements up to six months over a four-year course.
-These workplace experiences offer opportunities for students to develop professional skills and networks and bring their practical experience back to the classroom to further enhance their studies.
+Students develop professional skills and networks and bring their practical experience back to the classroom to further enhance their studies.
 Students graduate with practical knowledge, strong professional networks and enhanced employability in their chosen field.

 The table below gives an overview of the sequencing for vocational placements in the Actuarial Studies Co-op program.

-The Bachelor of Professional Practice consists of five units (27 credit points in total) taken over the course of the four-year Co-op program.
+The professional practice component of the program consists of four units taken over the course of the four-year Co-op program .

-This first unit in the Bachelor of Professional Practice program offers an introduction to professional practice.
+This unit offers an introduction to professional practice.
 Students will have opportunities to develop fundamental workplace skills, including communication, teamwork, decision-making, networking and reflective practice.
-Students will reflect on their personal skills, attributes and abilities, engage in career planning and goal setting, and undertake organisation/industry/occupation exploration.
-The unit is designed to help students begin to explore their professional identity while preparing them to complete successful practical experiences in professional workplaces as they progress through their degrees.
+Students will reflect on their personal attributes, values and skills, engage in career planning and goal setting, as well as exploring industries, organisations and/or occupations.
+The unit is designed to help students begin to develop an understanding of their professional identity and the changing nature of work.
+The unit will provide a foundation for students to complete a successful practical experience in a workplace as part of their studies.
+While students admitted to the Bachelor of Professional Practice have enrolment priority for this unit, a limited number of spaces are open to students enrolled in other degrees.

-This unit, the second in the Bachelor of Professional Practice, offers an academic foundation for a stage 1 professional experience in a workplace.
+This unit offers an academic foundation for a professional experience in a workplace.
 Students will further develop their professional communication skills, understanding of professional ethics and application of reflective practice.
 Students will explore and develop project management skills based on their experience in the workplace, including the use of technology to support project planning and management.
-Students will begin or continue work with their academic mentor, a peer support network or both.
+While students admitted to the Bachelor of Professional Practice have enrolment priority for this unit, a limited number of spaces are open to students enrolled in other degrees.

 This unit provides curriculum support for students to scaffold their learning during an extended vocational placement.
 Students will further develop their skills in reflective practice and management of their professional self.
 Students will have opportunities to develop professional skills, such as self-efficacy, creativity and resilience.
-Students will explore themes in the unit, including the relationship between theory and practice and elements of active global citizenship.
+Themes in the unit include the relationship between theory and practice and elements of active global citizenship.
 The unit draws on experiences in the workplace, seminars and learning through an online, modularised curriculum.

 Student activities while on vocational placement at your organisation